CSCfi/csc-user-guide/docs/apps/structure.md

 ```text
 mkdir structure_job1
 ```
-Next you need to copy or create to this directory the two input files used by `strauto-puhti` program.
+Next, you need to copy or create to this directory the two input files used by `strauto-puhti` program.
 The parameter file must always be named as `input.py`.
 The name of the actual datafile is defined in `input.py`.
 The data file name should end with `.str` or `.ustr`.

-A sample file, provided by strauto can be copied to your current directory with commands:
+A sample file, provided by strauto can be copied to your current directory with the commands:

 ```text
 cd structure_job1